 And for superior corrosion protection for fasteners, use a zinc phosphate pretreatment process.
 This pretreatment is tightly controlled and monitored so that the precise amount of zinc is deposited onto each part’s surface every time.

 During application, it’s important to coat the thread valleys and sidewalls evenly.
 This might require hitting the nuts and bolts from a number of angles so there is not excessive buildup in the thread valleys.

 Accurate coating thickness is crucial to a fastener’s lifespan.
 Thickness testing of the fasteners can be performed by checking the bolt heads or any other flat surface available.
 You can also perform lab tests on random pieces to make sure you’re staying in the proper thickness range consistently.

 Another useful test for nuts and bolts is a “salt-spray test” that shows how well your coated nuts and bolts will perform under harsh conditions.
 Crest uses an in-house salt spray test that tests parts over 1,500 hours (62.5 days).

 Because there are so many factors to consider with fastener coatings, gun adjustment and application experience is invaluable.
-We have many experts here at Crest Coating, who have decades of experience, and we pull knowledge from many different areas.
+We have many experts here at Crest Coating, who have decades of experience in powder coating in Orange County, CA, and we pull knowledge from many different areas.
 Fill out this quick form today and we can help select the right product for your job.